 When is e-Day celebrated?

 E-Day is celebrated on February 7 in the countries where the date is derived from the month/date format with the value of e which is 2.71 and in other countries that follow the date/month format celebrate on 27 January by taking the first three-digit of the value which is 2.71 as the date 27/1.

 How can you celebrate e-Day?

-e-Day can be celebrated by learning more about the Euler’s Number and its importance, its occurrence in mathematics and science.
+e-Day can be celebrated by learning more about Euler’s Number and its importance, and its occurrence in mathematics and science.

-You can also prepare food which starts from the letter ‘e’s like eggs, egg whites, eclairs, eggplant, even eggnog for breakfast, etc.
+You can also prepare food that starts from the letter ‘e’s like eggs, egg whites, eclairs, eggplant, and even eggnog for breakfast, etc.

 e-Day is also sometimes called Napier’s Number because John Napier was the man who created logarithms so in his honor it’s called Napier’s Number as well.
 Let us know how you are going to celebrate the day, Happy e-Day!